Robie House: Interior

 The house has a floor area of 9065 ft2, with four bedrooms, six bathrooms, eleven closets, and servants' quarters.
-In contrast to contemporary residences, the Robie House has several open plan spaces, and it lacks side rooms such as a reading room and a women's lounge.
+In contrast to contemporary residences, the Robie House has several open plan rooms, and it lacks secondary spaces such as a reading room and a women's lounge.
 Wright used low ceilings throughout the house, juxtaposing them with high ceilings for esthetic effect.
 The superstructure is made of horizontal steel beams and brick piers.
 Steel is used extensively, including under the terraces and in the living-room ceiling, the latter of which uses bolted-steel beams 15 in thick.
 The house had a central lighting system, which was operated from three control panels.
 There were also a central vacuum system, burglar and fire alarms, a valve to water all the planters, and a heating and air-cooling system.
-Radiators for the heating and cooling system are concealed in cabinets, and there are also four fireplaces.
+Radiators for the air system are concealed in cabinets, and air is distributed to these radiators using a fan coil system.
+There are also four fireplaces.

 Originally, the rooms were decorated in a cream, brown, ocher, and salmon color scheme.
 Rougher-textured paint was used in bedrooms, while smoother paint was used in the communal areas.
 The house was originally illuminated by 30 sconces designed by Wright, of which only two remained in the 1960s.
 Wright designed two types of sconces: oak and brass fixtures for the bedrooms and other private spaces, and frosted-glass fixtures for communal spaces.
 The house includes eight Japanese–inspired oak screens, which served as partitions; each screen consists of square bars measuring 1+5/8 in thick.
 To provide privacy, some of the windows have roller shades.
 Lora Robie's closet includes built-in hooks, since clothes hangers had not been invented when the Robie House was built.